Permutation in Visual Basic

 As a rule-of-thump, DO NOT ASK QUESTIONS YOU DON'T WANT TO KNOW THE ANSWER TO.

-VB.Net Code for Permutation Class
+VB.Net Code for Permutation - Class File

 Inherits Combination